PARENT & STUDENT INFORMATION

 Unnatural hair colours (e.g. pink, purple, contrasting), extreme jewellery including facial piercings and visible body adornments are NOT acceptable.
 Please check the uniform/ grooming policy or check with your Coordinator or an Assistant Principal if you are still unsure.

-BYOD (BRING YOUR OWN DEVICE – iPADS & MACBOOKS): PURCHASING, CONFIGURATION & IT SUPPORT
+BYOD (BRING YOUR OWN DEVICE): PURCHASING, CONFIGURATION & IT SUPPORT

-Students of Werribee Secondary College require their own Apple iPad or MacBook device.
+Students of Werribee Secondary College require their own approved device that meets the requirements of the BYOD Program.

-No other devices are currently supported or recommended by the College.
+These are the only devices currently supported or recommended by the College.

 We have also provided documentation below to assist you in the initial set up and on-going management and use of your device.